 The university expects that each member of the university community will receive a performance review each fiscal year.
 Employees are expected to complete a self-assessment as part of the review process.
-For a template you may want to use for the performance review, contact your HR business partner.
+For questions about the performance management process, contact your HR business partner.

-If a staff member's work performance is not satisfactory, or if the staff member has violated university policy, it is your responsibility as a manager to address the issue.
-Please contact your HR business partner to partner on a resolution.
-Disciplinary guidelines are detailed in the Staff Handbook [pdf].
+If a staff member's work performance is not satisfactory, or if the staff member has violated university policy, it is your responsibility as a supervisor to address the issue.
+Please contact your HR business partner for assistance.
+Disciplinary guidelines are detailed in the Staff Handbook.

 Performance Improvement Plan

-Once the plan has been developed with the assistance of the HR Manager, the supervisor will meet with the employee to articulate the desired level of performance and expected outcomes that define success.
-The supervisor will then monitor and provide feedback regarding the staff member's performance and may take additional disciplinary action, if warranted, through collaboration with the HR Manager.
+Once the plan has been developed with the assistance of the HR business partner, the supervisor will meet with the employee to articulate the desired level of performance and expected outcomes that define success.
+The supervisor will then monitor and provide feedback regarding the staff member's performance and may take additional disciplinary action, if warranted, through collaboration with the HR business partner.